〈 swipe for more photos 〉

 - 1 large green pepper (cored and diced)

-- 1 cup quick-cooking rice (uncooked)
+- 1 cup parboiled rice (uncooked)

 - Garnish: grated Parmesan cheese